 The Kenwood SM 220 monitor scope shown on the left is a key component.
 If my amp is being used, the monitor scope is on.
 I watch the trapezoid while transmitting.
 If the amp is loaded properly I will get a perfect trapezoid.
 It also makes tuning the amp a lot easier then using a watt meter.
 Meters are dampened but the scope display is not.
 The watt meter is only used to show my power out level once the amp is tuned.

 I also use a Kenwood TS 480 SAT which is a simple but a very high quality radio.
 The Begali Traveler Light paddles are for the TS 480 SAT.

-I also have an Elecraft KPA500 inline with the Yaesu FT 991A station, not shown.
+I also have an Elecraft KPA500 inline with the Kenwood TS590SD not shown.
 I have not had any problems running 500 watts, in contest conditions, out of the little Elecraft solid state amp.

 Home Brew Amp:

 Pictured is my home brew amplifier that uses a single 3CX1000A7 tube in grounded grid.
 This tube is no longer made but is one of the smallest tubes that can be rebuilt.
 My low voltage power supply runs 2800 volts key down.
 At 80 watts of drive power the amp will easily produce 1500 watts out.
 My higher voltage power supply runs about 3300 volts key down and the amp will easily supply 1500 watts out with much less drive power.
 I tried to keep the Q of the Pi-L tank system around 12.
 The amp will cover 10 to 160 meters and has tuned inputs.
 It will cover the WARC bands by putting the tuned input switch in the bypass position and using the tuner in the radio to couple the amp.
 The plate dissipation of the tube is rated at 1000 watts.
 With extra cooling the plate dissipation can be as high as 1500 watts, as per Eimac specs.